cerebral/cerebral/docs/introduction/compute.md

 ]
 ```

 The compute signature is very flexible.
 It allows you to put in any number of arguments which will be evaluated.
-For example here we go an grab some state and props, before using their values to produce a new value.
+For example here we go and grab some state and props, before using their values to produce a new value.

 ```js
 import {compute} from 'cerebral'